jayunit100/network-policy-subproject/p0_user_stories.md

 ## tier-1

 ### non v1 modifying
-- I want 2 apps in different namespaces to connect, but can't read (or write) the labels for those namespaces from my Kubernetes client.
+- I want 2 apps in different namespaces to connect via namespace NAME, because I can't read (or write) the labels for those namespaces from my Kubernetes client.
 I cannot select pods for this because I don't know all the labels and names of pod/services that I want to contact ahead of time.

 - I want different pods (with potentially different labels) that fulfill a service to be able talk to each other, without talking to other services but I don't know the labels on these services.